BYU-PCCL/mindreader/README.md

       - argname: the name we desire to take the gradient in respect to

       Description:
-      - Returns a function which computes the gradient of `fun` with respect to named argument`argname`.
+      - returns a function which computes the gradient of `fun` with respect to named argument`argname`.
-      - The returned function takes the same arguments as `fun`, but returns the gradient instead.
+      - the returned function takes the same arguments as `fun`, but returns the gradient instead.
-      - The function `fun` should be scalar-valued.
+      - the function `fun` should be scalar-valued.
 The gradient has the same type as the argument.

   dforward_pass(fun, args, kwargs, argname)